awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   constant and so range checking can be turned off or on separately from the setting that was used during installation.
-- O2SCL_OLDER_COMPILER - A flag which can be defined both during compilation of O₂scl and compilation of code using O\
-  :sub:`2`\ scl for compilers which do not have ``std::initializer_list``, ``std::to_string``, ``std::uniform_distribution`` and cannot run ``mcmc_para_ts``.
+- O2SCL_OLDER_COMPILER - A flag which can be defined both during compilation of O₂scl and compilation of code using O₂scl for compilers which do not have ``std::initializer_list``, ``std::to_string``, ``std::uniform_distribution`` and cannot run ``mcmc_para_ts``.
 - O2SCL_OPENMP - Flag to allow OpenMP functionality in O2scl